 Sea level rise is a very local affair.
 Multiple variables interact resulting in considerable variation around the world’s coastlines in how sea level rise is expressed locally.
-The App represents values realized through the application of an ensemble of all the CMIP5 general circulation models that have sea level rise patterns.
-Across the 28 models there are some where the modeled sea level rise for a location will exceed the ensemble mean while others will be less.
+The Marine toolbar represents values realized through the application of an ensemble of all the CMIP5 general circulation models that have sea level rise patterns.
+Across the 28 models there are some where the modelled sea level rise for a location will exceed the ensemble mean while others will be less.
 People who will use this type of sea level rise data need to be aware of this variability in model outcomes.
-Moreover, the models used in this App are only used to express potential change in sea level rise out to the year 2100 while sea level rise will continue for centuries given the lag in the global climate system set in train by current greenhouse gas concentrations.
-The App also only expresses the potential sea level rise levels that could be realized given current trends in greenhouse gas emissions that are in line with the representative concentration pathway of 8.5 W/m2 in 2100.
-The future could be better or worse than this assessment.
-The information provided by the App must not be considered the only scenario for the future.
-It is one of many that could evolve and therefore this one should not be construed as a prediction of any future level for a given location.
+Moreover, the models are only used to express potential change in sea level rise out to the year 2100 while sea level rise will continue for centuries given the lag in the global climate system set in train by current greenhouse gas concentrations.

 Church, J. A., & White, N. J., 2011.
 Sea-level rise from the late 19th to the early 21st century Surveys in Geophysics, 32(4-5), 585–602. doi:10.1007/s10712-011-9119-1.